DinoZeyu/LLM-Research/README.md

 * Data: Including finetuning data and benchmarks.
 There exists different formats of data such as csv and json.
 And we used data_combine.py and data_convert.py to acquire the final required data for model finetuning and evaluation.
 * Figures: Collected figures and citations.
 * Math QA paper: Overleaf Latex version of the paper.

+## Mini Typo
+The old version paper has a little typo in Figure 11 caption.
+It should be "Performance of SLMs and their costs on different benchmarks" instead of "Performance of SLMs and their performance on different benchmarks"